kbenhamouche/terraform-velocloud-gcp/README.md

 Before to execute the "tfapply.sh" script, you have to provide the following requirements:

   1- Create an Edge profile and configuration on Velocloud Orchestrator (VCO),

   2- Provide the Activation Code AND the VCO address in the "cloud-init" file,

   3- Customize the GCP parameters in the terraform variable file, Note: I assume that your GCP credentials already exists in your home directory

-4- (Optional): You can execute the following command: ./find-ami.sh "VeloCloud VCE" to list the lastest VeloCloud AMI per region.
-Then, you can update the terraform variable file with the "find-ami.sh" output.

 To connect to the VeloCloud Edge via SSH, the private key will provide at the end of "tfapply.sh" execution. copy the private key in a file named "vce.pem".